act-rules/act-rules.github.io/_rules/form-fields-not-completed-334972.md

 rule_type: atomic

 description: |
-  This rule checks that text error messages identify required form fields that were not completed
+  This rule checks that text error messages identify required form fields that were not completed.

+accessibility_requirements:
-accessibility_requirements: # Remove whatever is not applicable wcag-technique:G83: # Providing text descriptions to identify required fields that were not completed
+  wcag-technique:G83: # Providing text descriptions to identify required fields that were not completed
     forConformance: false
     failed: not satisfied